ZeekInteractive/heisenberg/README.md

 ## How to use the Foundation Sass files
 Using the `_settings.scss` file, you can overwrite a Foundation default style before things get compiled, thereby making your final CSS lighter.
 To do so, find the variable in the file, uncomment it, and set the value you desire.
 The file is located in `./assets/sass`.

+Also, in the `app.scss` file, you can remove a Foundation CSS module by commenting out the associated mixin.
+For instance, if your project doesn't use Foundation's Orbit module, simply comment out the `@include foundation-orbit` mixin and the code will never reach your final `app.css` file.

 Be sure to check <a href="http://foundation.zurb.com/sites/docs/sass.html" title="Zurb Foundation documentation on using Sass">Foundation’s docs on using Sass</a> and their mixins for custom control on styles.

 ## Assets + NPM architecture